 5.6.2 Specific Funds

-In addition to the General Travel Grants, there are some Special Travel Grants which are aimed a particular kinds of travel but considered through the same application process.
+Travel Grants are funded from a range of different funds, some of which support particular kinds of travel but are considered through the standard application process.
 If you are thinking of directing your application to one of these grants you simply indicate so on the form.
 You should discuss this with your Tutor before submitting your form.

 The following funds require only the standard application form, including a clear indication of the fund to which the student wishes to apply:

 - The Borradaile Fund is available for zoology related travel with a preference to undergraduates.